it3xl/git-repo-sync/README.md

 For \*nix users - update you bash and awk to any modern version

 Tune any automation to invocate **git-sync** periodically - crons, schedulers, Jenkins, GitLab-CI, etc.

-### Invocation

-Run in a console

-    bash git-sync.sh your_file_with_project_settings.sh

-Repeat this invocation when you want to synchronize your remote repositories.